 The interstate exhibitors permit is approved for a period of 1 year.
 Examples of people who may apply for an interstate exhibitors permit include circuses and mobile exhibitors that enter into Queensland and exhibit exotic and native species for the purposes of entertaining or educating members of the public.

-How do I apply for an interstate exhibitors permit and a particular species?
+How to apply for an interstate exhibitors permit and a particular species

 You may apply for an interstate exhibitors permit by submitting a completed interstate exhibitors permit application and a management plan for each species of animal you propose to exhibit and deal with.